NIA , Jaipur

 (9) The Committee constituted pursuant to the order of this Court shall continue to monitor the functioning of the anti-ragging committees and the squads to be formed.
 They shall also monitor the implementation of the recommendations to which reference has been made above.

-The All India Institute of Medical Sciences requests all students, parents and guardians to go through these directives and co-operate in the implementation of the directives of the Honourable Supreme Court of India.
+National Institute of Ayurved requests all students, parents and guardians to go through these directives and co-operate in the implementation of the directives of the Honourable Supreme Court of India.
 It is hoped that this will signal an end to the menace of ragging.
 Strict action shall be taken in accordance with the directives in case any student is found to indulge in ragging

 Copyright © 2018 - All Rights Reserved - NIA , JAIPUR